 Sometimes the turkey is stuffed with mofongo, a plantain dish that is often considered the most popular Puerto Rican dish, made with fried mashed green plantains, mashed garlic, and small, crunchy pieces of fried pork rinds, or chicharrón.

 For sides, expect morcilla, or blood sausage, and arroz con gandules, rice with pigeon peas, the Puerto Rican version of rice and beans.

 What's Thanksgiving Without Dessert?

-What's Thanksgiving without dessert?
-Instead of pumpkin pie, Puerto Ricans typically finish off their meal with tembleque, a kind of cinnamon-coated coconut custard.
-Another favorite is dulce de leche, a custard made from caramelized milk.
+Instead of the traditional American pumpkin pie, Puerto Ricans typically finish off their Thanksgiving meal with tembleque, a cinnamon-coated coconut custard.
+Another custard favorite is dulce de leche made from caramelized milk.